PULL UP BARS

 Nothing feels more amazing than finally completing a pull up — except completing more than one pull up.

 Yet, getting reps can take a lot of practice.
 Kipping pull ups can help you increase your pull up count and enable you to reach your goals.
+This is great for body weight lifting or increase your strength for weight training with barbells.

 In a proper pull up, you will only use your arms and back to lift your body weight.
 When you do a kipping pull up, however, you will swing your legs to give yourself momentum.
 This will help you complete pull ups and get more reps in while you work up to the real thing.
 You don’t want to rely on your lower body forever, but it can certainly help at the beginning of your pull up journey!

-Other Exercises You Can Do on a Pull Up Bar
+Other Exercises You Can Do

 This is a great beginner exercise that improves your grip and arm strength.
 It’s also very easy to do!
 Simply grab your pull up bar and hang.
 See how long you can go without dropping.
 You can try the dead hang with a pull up grip, chin up grip, or neutral grip.